NCERT Solutions for Class 12 Chemistry Chapter 16: Chemistry in Everyday Life

 This classification provides medicinal chemists the drugs having the same mechanism of action on targets.
 Hence, it is the most useful to medicinal chemists.

 Explain the term target molecules or drug targets as used in medicinal chemistry.
+Answer

 In medicinal chemistry, drug targets refer to the key molecules involved in certain metabolic pathways that result in specific diseases.
 Carbohydrates, proteins, lipids, and nucleic acids are examples of drug targets.